 The footage of Jonas Mekas reading his poetry in a phone box and singing the Papilian anthem after receiving an award at the French Consulate in New York filmed by the filmmaker Julius Ziz will be screened during the event.
 The event will be moderated by Agnė Cesiulė, a literary scholar and organiser of cultural activities.

-The Publishing house “Odilė“ starts a series of selected writings by Jonas Mekas with the first volume “Jonas Mekas.
-Poezija” focused on the poetry of this artist.
-Authorized by his son Sebastian, a collection of selected works is compiled by the director and poet, friend and collaborator of Jonas Mekas, Julius Ziz (Žižliauskas).
-Accompanying words were written by the poet, literary critic prof. Tomas Venclova and musicologist, art critic prof. Vytautas Landsbergis, while the poems by Jonas Mekas written in English were translated into Lithuanian by the poet Kornelijus Platelis.
+The publishing house “Odilė“ continues the series of selected writings by Jonas Mekas with the second volume “Jonas Mekas.
+Proza” focused on the short prose texts of this artist.
+Authorized by his son Sebastian, a collection of selected works is compiled by Julius Ziz, the director, poet, friend and collaborator of Jonas Mekas.
+This volume contains some of the short texts in Lithuanian and English that have not been previously published.

 More information on this book will be available here.